maxharp3r/fmh-website/content/post/movielens-datasets.md

     <figcaption>MovieLens circa 1997 &rarr; MovieLens today</figcaption>
 </figure>

-In [MovieLens Datasets: Context and History](http://dx.doi.org/10.1145/2827872), published in [Transactions on Interactive Intelligent Systems (TiiS)](http://tiis.acm.org/), we detail the history of the MovieLens system with an eye towards understanding how changes in the system affect the resulting datasets.
+In [MovieLens Datasets: Context and History](http://dx.doi.org/10.1145/2827872), published in [ACM Transactions on Interactive Intelligent Systems (TiiS)](http://tiis.acm.org/), we detail the history of the MovieLens system with an eye towards understanding how changes in the system affect the resulting datasets.
 This article is now our most comprehensive description of how the MovieLens recommender started, and how it has evolved and been used since 1997.

 One result of pulling together 17 years of statistics is a surprising consistency in member rating behavior.